WELCOME TO CLIMB MOUNT KILIMANJARO!

 I would say that over 90% of people fail because of altitude sickness.
 The rest: well, injuries or other illnesses undoubtedly cause others to stop before they reach the top: upset stomachs can be common on Kilimanjaro.
 A lack of fitness counts for a few people, though not that many.

 But I have to say that, after altitude sickness, the most common reason as to why people fail to get to the summit is attitude sickness.
 In other words, people just give up.
-Which is why it’s important to understand just how hard it can be to climb Kili, and to be aware of all the hardships and privations – the cold, the possible lack of sleep, the nausea and headaches etc – that you’ll suffer on the mountain.
+Which is why it’s important to understand just how hard it can be to climb Kilimanjaro, and to be aware of all the hardships and privations – the cold, the possible lack of sleep, the nausea and headaches etc – that you’ll suffer on the mountain.

 If you’re aware of them, you’ll be prepared for them – and, as such, you’ll be less likely to give up on the mountain.

+So how do you do that?
 Well, reading our advice about altitude sickness on this site and in the book will help.

 It also helps if you can go with a decent company, which is why we provide a lot of information on this site about how to choose a trekking company.
 It is also why, in the guide book, we provide reviews of over 80 of the most prominent companies working on the mountain (as well as the overseas agents that use them).
 Or if you can’t be bothered to read all that, then we do have our own trekking company, Kilimanjaro Experts, which we believe ticks every box when it comes to being a safe, fairly priced and ethical operator.